run-ai/docs/docs/Researcher/Walkthroughs/quickstart-jupyter.md

-# Running Jupyter Notebook using workspaces
+# Running Jupyter Notebook Using Workspaces

 This guide provides a step-by-step walkthrough for running a Jupyter Notebook using workspaces.